Shashank-21/Emeritus-course-content/RA_8.4_Hanoi_Tower_Activity/task-01/guide.md

 Instructions:
 The Tower of Hanoi can be solved using a recursive algorithm.
 A recursive algorithm is a function that calls itself.
 In the case of the Tower of Hanoi, the `moveDisks()` function calls itself recursively to move the disks from one rod to another.
 For this assignment, you will need to fill out the `moveDisks()` function in the `hanoi.js` file.
-The function should take three arguments: the number of disks to move, the source rod, and the destination rod.
+The function should take four arguments: the number of disks to move, the source rod, the destination rod and the auxiliary (or the spare) rod.
 The function should return nothing.
 Here is some pseudocode for the `moveDisks()` function:

 ```